py4j/py4j/py4j-web/py4j_finalizer.rst

   :synopsis: Global classes to register finalizers.
 .. moduleauthor:: Barthelemy Dagenais <barthe@users.sourceforge.net>

-The Finalyier module contains global classes that enables the registration of finalizers, i.e., weak reference callbacks.
+The Finalizer module contains global classes that enables the registration of finalizers, i.e., weak reference callbacks.
 This module is used by Py4J to register a finalizer for each JavaObject instance: once there is no more reference to a JavaObject instance on the Python side, the finalizer sends a message to the JVM to remove the reference from the Gateway to prevent memory leak.